omidarmat/onLearn/typescript.md

 const myCanvas = <HTMLCanvasElement>document.getElementById("main_canvas");
 ```

-> **Note:** Reminder: Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
+> **Note:** Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
 There won’t be an exception or null generated if the type assertion is wrong.

 TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
 This rule prevents “impossible” coercions like: